-- 1. Follow the steps outlined in "How to Apply for Admission". - International students must apply for admission at least six months prior and be accepted for admission at least two months prior to beginning studies at San Diego Christian College (i.e. apply by March 1 for fall semester, July 1 for spring semester). - 3.
-Transcripts must be written in English (translated when necessary) and must bear the official seal of the educational institution.
-Recommendations must also be written in English.
+- 1. Follow the steps outlined in "How to Apply for Admission". - International students must apply for admission at least six months prior and be accepted for admission at least two months prior to beginning studies at San Diego Christian College (i.e. apply by March 1 for the fall semester, July 1 for the spring semester). - 3.
+Transcripts must be written in English (translated when necessary) and must bear the official seal of the educational institution. - 4.
+Students whose official transcripts were not completed on 4.0 scale must have their transcripts evaluated by a third party such as InCred or WES and the evaluation results must be sent to registrar@sdcc.edu.

-Certificate of Eligibility (I-20)
+CERTIFICATE OF ELIGIBILITY (I-20)